-Beulah Baptist Church began in 1909 when the Rev. James Cobb, after perceiving a need in the neighborhood for discipleship, organized a Sunday school.
+Beulah Baptist Church (“Beulah”) began in 1909 when the Rev. James Cobb, after perceiving a need in the neighborhood for discipleship, organized a Sunday school.
 Soon, the need for a church body emerged.
 Rev. Edward Blackwell became the first pastor of Beulah Baptist Church.
-The founding members were Albert and Edith Gay and their daughter, Alberta.
-The church membership grew significantly when in 1912, twelve members from the First Baptist Church in Fairmont Heights, Maryland, joined Beulah.
+The founding adherents were Albert and Edith Gay and their daughter, Alberta.
+The church membership/fellowship grew significantly when in 1912, twelve persons from the First Baptist Church in Fairmont Heights, Maryland, joined Beulah.
 Rev. Blackwell served as pastor from 1910 to 1914.

 In 1914, Rev. W. Dixon became pastor and served for ten years (1914–1924).
+It was during Rev. Dixon’s pastorate in 1915 that Beulah momentously went from an unincorporated body to an incorporated church, in the District of Columbia.
 The Rev. J.D.
 Catlett, a son of Mt.
 Airy Baptist Church, was called to the pastorate in 1925.
 Mt.
 Airy contributed pews and an organ to Beulah.
 Rev. William B. Marsh became pastor in 1926 and served nine years (1926–1935).
-The sanctuary (current Evans Center) was completed and construction of the lower auditorium was started.
+The sanctuary (current the Oliver W. Evans Center) was completed and construction of the lower auditorium was started.
 In 1936, Rev. J.B.
 Reid of Athens, Georgia, was called to serve as pastor.
 He led this ministry for three years (1936–1939).

 One of Beulah’s own sons, Rev. Oliver W. Evans, was called to the pastorate in 1939.
 He served for twenty-two years (1939–1961).
 Rev. Evans served for four years without accepting a salary – until the mortgage was burned.
 The lower auditorium was completed; memorial windows were installed; new pulpit furniture, a Hammond organ, and a piano were purchased.
 Two lots on Dix Street between 58th and 59th Streets were purchased for future construction of a larger edifice to accommodate the growing congregation.

 Dr. Marcus E. Turner was appointed Interim Pastor in September 1999 and was elected Pastor on November 4, 1999.
 He was officially installed December 5, 1999.
-Dr. Turner’s primary thrust has been quality in programs and activities, giving, transactions, conversations, and leadership.
+Dr. Turner’s primary thrust has been quality in programs and activities, organization, giving, transactions, conversations, and leadership.
 An able teacher, he has led Beulah in dynamic Bible Study and seminars in discipleship efforts.
-Dr. Turner has developed a social media presence for the Church (i.e. website, Facebook, Twitter, Google Plus, YouTube, etc.).
-Also a church magazine called "Impact" was introduced January 2011.
-On April 29, 2012, the Church amended its constitution and adopted a new governance structure to be in further compliance to the legal mandates of the law.
-On March 12, 2013, under the direction of Dr. Turner, Beulah licensed the first woman, First Lady Lisa S. Turner, to be a Minister of the Gospel in its 102 year history.
+One of the first visionary tasks, Dr. Turner began to embrace was completing the multi-purpose building started under Dr. Jackson’s administration.
+In 2003, a loan was secured to completed the necessary build-out of the multi-purpose building.
+Dr. Turner has developed a social media presence for the Church (i.e. website, Facebook, Twitter, Instagram, YouTube, Periscope, etc.).

-Beulah has indeed made it through struggles to monumental achievements: from the small tin-covered building to a community campus: from 10 members to over 1,000 members.
+Beulah has indeed made it through struggles to monumental achievements: from the small tin-covered building to a community campus.
+To God be the glory for the great things He has done!